igmoweb/acronyms/README.md

 - `WCEU`: WordCamp Europe.
 Same thing but with more people from Europe and many other countries outside Europe, if that makes sense.
 - `WCUS`: WordCamp USA.
 I should probably be named as WC America but I don't know who is in charge of that.
 - `WP`: Wordpress but with capital P, dangit!

+# Contributing

+This repo is open for contributions.
+Just open a PR if you wish.

+**Note**: `WTF` has been requested several times as an addition.
+We are sorry but we don't accept `WTF` as we consider it as _plugin territory_.